Raphaël Guerreiro: Borussia Dortmund

+Bayern Munich

+On 23 June 2023, Bayern Munich announced that they had secured Guerreiro as a free agent; he agreed to a three-year deal.
+He made his debut for the club on 26 September, coming off the bench in a 4–0 away win over Preußen Münster in the first round of the DFB-Pokal.
+He scored his first goal on 11 November, taking the field at the hour mark and netting the Bavarians' third in a 4–2 league home victory against 1.
+FC Heidenheim.

+On 8 March 2025, Guerreiro netted twice in the first half of the home fixture against VfL Bochum, the second goal coming through a header, but his compatriot João Palhinha was sent off late into it as the opposition came from behind to take it 3–2 for their first ever win at Bayern's ground.

 International career

 Guerreiro accepted the call to represent the Portugal under-21 team after being spotted by Rui Jorge's coaching staff, making his debut on 21 March 2013 in a 0–1 home defeat against Sweden.
-On 7 November 2014, even though he hardly spoke the language, he was called up by Fernando Santos to the full side, for a UEFA Euro 2016 qualifier against Armenia and a friendly with Argentina.
+On 7 November 2014, even though he hardly spoke Portuguese, he was called up by Fernando Santos to the full side, for a UEFA Euro 2016 qualifier against Armenia and a friendly with Argentina.
 He made his debut on 14 November against the former opponent, playing the entire 1–0 win in Faro.
 Four days later, against Argentina, he scored in the last minute for the only goal at Old Trafford.

 Guerreiro returned to the under-21s for the 2015 UEFA European Championship in the Czech Republic, helping them finish in second place.
 He was one of five Portuguese included in the Team of the Tournament.

 Guerreiro was selected by the main squad for their UEFA Euro 2016 campaign, playing the full 90 minutes in the first game, a 1–1 draw with Iceland in Saint-Étienne.
 Portugal went on to win the competition, defeating hosts France 1–0 in the final in extra time; following his performances throughout the competition, he was nominated for the Young Player of the Tournament Award, which ultimately went to his teammate Renato Sanches.

 In spite of an injury-riddled season, Guerreiro was picked for the 2018 FIFA World Cup.
 He started four matches in Russia, in a round-of-16 exit.

 Guerreiro also made the squad for UEFA Euro 2020.
 He opened the 3–0 victory over Hungary in the first group fixture, but scored an own goal the following one in a 4–2 loss to Germany.

 In November 2022, Guerreiro was named in the final squad for the 2022 FIFA World Cup.
 On 6 December, he scored his team's fourth in an eventual 6–1 rout of Switzerland in Lusail in the round of 16.

+Guerreiro sustained an ankle injury in May 2024 which kept him out of Euro 2024.